 Reference citations for encyclopedia entries follow the same general format as book chapter reference citations.
 Some clues that you've found an encyclopedia entry include:

 Entry Author (if different than the editor of the encyclopedia).
 (Year).
 Entry title.
 In Editor(s) (Ed.), Encyclopedia title (Volume, page numbers).
-Publication location: Publisher.
+Publisher.

 Here is an example: